Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-recognition.md

     > [!NOTE]
     > The input source for `DeepLearningFaceRecognizer` should be RGB data.

 2. Now we can register a new face.
 This is a process where the face recognition framework trains and generates an internal model file with the given face data and its label.
 You could repeat this step to train the internal model file with more faces.
-For best accuracy, we recommend training at least three images per face.
+For best accuracy, we recommend training at least three images per face:

     ```csharp
     deepLearningFaceRecognizer.RegisterFace(inputSource, "FaceName1");
     inputSource.Dispose();
     ```

-    You can unregister the face from `DeepLearningFaceRecognizer` internal model.
+    You can unregister the face from `DeepLearningFaceRecognizer` internal model:
     ```csharp
     deepLearningFaceRecognizer.UnregisterFace("FaceName1");
     ```